 37 Interesting Facts about the Atomic Bomb

-The Atomic bomb had detrimental effects on many lives and also played a pivotal role in World War II.
-Let’s find out a bit more about the bomb that changed the course of history as well as some other interesting facts on nuclear weapons.
+The atomic bomb had detrimental effects on many lives and also played a pivotal role in World War II.
+Let’s find out more interesting facts about atomic bombs and how they changed the course of the world’s history as well as some other facts on nuclear weaponry.

-1. After the detonation of the atomic bomb the buildings, trees, people, and the upper level of the earth itself were vaporized.
+1. After the detonation of the atomic bomb the buildings, trees, people, and the upper level of the the Earth itself were vaporized.
 The blast also generated winds at the rate of 600 miles per hour.

 2. The atomic bombs exploded in the air before hitting Nagasaki and Hiroshima.
 This made them less radioactive than if they had detonated on the ground.